jvanbruegge/adcs_plot/README.md

 }
 ```

 What does the new code really do?
-First we flatten the incoming data, remember this is still the data slice.
-The flatten function just arranges the data in a flat array.
+First we flatten the incoming data, remember, we will still get the data slices from the server.
+The `flattenData` function just arranges the data in a flat array.
 We then add the current time to every data point, just for convenience.
-We then simply add the new values to the correct arrays one by one.
+Finally we simply add the new values to the correct arrays one by one.

 To access the data now we don't use a `dataFilter` any more but instead just the indices of the array.
-For clearness I could use an object here but the array will do just fine:
+For clearness I could (should?) have used an object as result of `flattenData` but the array will do just fine:
 ```typescript
 const accelSinks : Sinks = createGraph({
         heading: 'Accelerometer',